 Ensure that raptor species survive for future generations to enjoy and benefit from intact ecosystem function and structure; and build local capacity for research and conservation to ensure sustainability of effort.

 Biodiversity in Africa is a fundamental basis of the continent’s development, and underpins the well-being of current and future generations.
 For the great majority of Africans, biodiversity represents their only lifeline that can no longer be ignored.
 The reality is that biodiversity in Africa and its associated islands is threatened by the needs of the continent's human population that is rapidly increasing at an unsustainable growth rate.
 In addition, a bustling economy aimed at developing the continent’s infrastructure is sweeping across sub-Saharan Africa.
-Africa’s trade with China has topped the $100 billion mark.
 If conservation is to be sustainable in Africa, it needs to expand from its historical approach of preservation in parks and reserves to one of humans appreciating and co-existing with wildlife.
-Raptors, as far ranging, easily seen predators, epitomize the kinds of wildlife that will benefit from a new "living with wildlife" conservation ethic ‒ they are excellent "flagship species."

 Nearly one-third of the world's diurnal raptors and a quarter of the world’s owl species occur in Africa and its associated islands.
-Considerable research has been achieved on raptors in southern Africa, yet much remains to be learned about species in eastern, central, and western Africa, particularly the tropical forest-dwelling species.
+Considerable research has been achieved on raptors in southern Africa, yet much remains to be done, particularly on the tropical forest-dwelling species.
 Virtually nothing is known about Palearctic migrant raptors and the importance of their winter ranges.
 Raptor species are being up listed on the IUCN Red Data List on an annual basis.
-For example, seven of the nine vulture species occurring in Africa are listed as Red Data with four classified as endangered.
-There is a greater need to monitor raptors along a gradient of the changing African landscape.

-The African Raptor Network list server and website (http://www.africanraptors.org) was developed in 2008 and is maintained by The Peregrine Fund’s Pan Africa Program.
-It has grown in popularity for African raptor biologists and enthusiasts as a platform to discuss and exchange ideas pertaining to African raptors.
-With the help of Markus Jais, we have begun a series of interviews with eminent raptor biologists who have conducted long-term studies on African raptors to provide mentorship and inspiration to young African students.
-There are 170 members on the list server.
+The African Raptor Network list server and website (http://www.africanraptors.org), developed and maintained by The Peregrine Fund, has grown in popularity for African raptor biologists and enthusiasts as a platform to discuss and exchange ideas pertaining to African raptors.
+There are currently 172 members on the list server.

 |Project History||(no field notes)|